rljc/SamSungDataClean/CodeBook.md

 - training :  7352 rows x 1+1+79 columns
 - test     :  2947 rows x 1+1+79 columns

-They are combined by rows, after adding to each a column codifying the phase (Traing of Test).
+They are combined by rows, after adding to each a column codifying the phase (Traing or Test).

 ### Extract only the measurements on the mean and standard deviation for each measurement.